 Volunteering together as a family not only teaches valuable life lessons, it can help to bring your family closer together and start important discussions with your kids about cultural issues and how each of us can make an impact.

-Due to the global pandemic, some of the volunteer opportunities may be temporarily different.
 If you can’t volunteer now, you can talk with your kids about the options and select a place to contact to learn more.
 Then, when volunteer opportunities expand, you can step into action.

 Here are some places in Louisville to consider, volunteer with kids and make a positive impact!

 Educational Justice – This is an organization where teens can volunteer to mentor students through academics and leadership.
 If your child is in grades 9-12 and wants to help other students, Educational Justice would like to know.
 They can apply to be an activist.
-Also, kids in grades 5-8 that would like support can apply to be an achiever.
+Also, kids in grades 5-8 that would like support can apply to be an scholar.

 United Crescent Hill Ministries – This organization has many ways to volunteer and you can connect with them regarding age-appropriate ways to help with your kids.
 They are in need of food pantry workers!

 Dare to Care – Dare to Care partners with over 300 local social service agencies, such as food pantries, shelters and emergency kitchens to distribute food to our community.
 Dare to Care also fights hunger through programs targeting the most vulnerable in our community.
-These programs include Kids Cafe, Backpack Buddy, Mobile Pantry, Cooking Matters, and a variety of targeted initiatives to reach senior citizens.
+These programs include Kids Cafe, Mobile Pantry, Cooking Matters, and a variety of targeted initiatives to reach senior citizens.

 Hope Scarves – Host a scarf drive so that Hope Scarves can fill more requests.
 We are sure your kids will come up with creative ways to do this!
 Hope Scarves is not only providing scarves for those fighting cancer, they are supplying hope and supporting research.